PasqualeTurin/GTMiner/README.md

 ### Framework

-The image below shows the proposed framework:
+The image below shows the proposed framework.
+GTMiner is composed of a Candidate Selection step, to reduce the combinatorial explosion caused by the total number of possible triples $(h, r, t)$ to be discovered.

 <img src="imgs/framework.jpg" alt="Framework" width="90%"/>